QuestNetwork/qd-messages-ts/README.md

 - Pair with participants by QR Code
 - See who's online

+**0.9.4**
+- Click aliases to open stations.
+- Online/Offline Status
+- Improved Participant List
+- Improved Favorites

 ## Roadmap

-**0.9.4**
-- Increase Security For Private P2P Channels
-- Magic Folders
-- Rename Channel/Favorite Folders
+**0.9.5**
-- [qDesk Social](https://github.com/QuestNetwork/qd-social-ts) now allows to share private profiles, so you can have direct conversations with people who have shared their private profiles with you.
+[qDesk Social](https://github.com/QuestNetwork/qd-social-ts) now allows to share private stations, so you can have direct conversations with people who have shared their private stations with you.
 - Channel Folders are now sorted alphabetically by default
 - Sidebars resizable
 - Magic Folder Explorer/Guide On Main (Delete Folders Also Called From Icon Click There)